emmcygn/grad-takehome-incident/README.md

 2. If accepted, we'll ask you to provide either:
     - Existing product you're proud of.
     - Solution to our take home test.
-3. If successful, we'll invite you for an on-site interview on the 5th December 2023.
+3. If successful, we'll invite you for an on-site interview on November 18th (interns and placement) or December 16th (grads).

 Please apply via the [job link][job-ad] and we'll share everything you need to know, but for more detail on step (2) read below: